rainlab/translate-plugin/README.md

 #### Switching Locales

 Users can switch between locales by clicking on the site selection menu in the backend panel.
 This will add a `_site_id` query value to the URL, allowing for multiple browser tabs to be used.

-### License

-This plugin is an official extension of the October CMS platform and is free to use if you have a platform license.
-See [EULA license](LICENSE.md) for more details.